 - In "Out of the Past", Mako and Bolin are in a prison cell and Bolin is trying to relieve himself in the corner when the girls arrive.
 At the end of the scene Lin metalbends his fly because he forgot to zip up.

-- In it's previous series this was also a running gag through out the series.
-In the episode: The Boy in the Iceberg Aang comes out of the igloo that serves as the bathroom pulling up his pants claiming in a happy tone that EVERYTHING freezes in it.
+- Avatar: The Last Airbender In the episode: The Boy in the Iceberg Aang comes out of the igloo that serves as the bathroom pulling up his pants claiming in a happy tone that EVERYTHING freezes in it.
 In The Winter Solstice Part 1 Sokka gets trapped in the Spirit World and 24 hours later after coming out desperately needing to use the bathroom.
 Again in The Fortuneteller were Aang uses the "I have to use the bathroom" excuse to see what Katara and Aunt Wu are talking about.
 When he gets back Sokka states he had a good bathroom break.
 Aang proceeds to tell what he actually did but is stopped when Sokka says "I don't want to even know!"
 Again in The Avatar and Fire Lord when the scene of the the flashbacks cuts to a disturbed Sokka and Katara.
 The scene then shows Aang get up, face them, gets in a squatting position, grunts to relieve himself then SMILES.
 It cuts back to Katara and Sokka.
 Katara asks if there are any Bathrooms in the Spirit World but Sokka states there is none from his experience there back earlier in the series.
 Then it cuts back to Aang who is STILL smiling and STILL squatting.

 - Bob's Burgers veers into toilet humor frequently, like a shopping cart with a bad wheel in the toilet humor aisle - perhaps to be expected with three school-age kids in the family.
 One episode, in fact, was all about son Gene befriending a high-tech toilet in a parody of E.T.